The Graduate School

 in which they receive this fellowship.
 One-time travel or research grant funding may be acceptable with prior approval from the Fellowships Office.

-- If the research includes systematic collection of information about or from humans, the fellowship will not be disbursed
+- If the research includes systematic collection of information about or from humans or animals, the fellowship will not be disbursed

-until the student has received either approval or exemption from the Human Subjects Division.
-Further information may be
+until the student has received either approval or exemption from the Human Subjects Division

 - Travel to countries under US travel warnings may not be allowed while on this fellowship.
 Students can consult with the Office of